 During her lifetime, she often wore men’s clothing, including a top hat, and was arrested on several occasions for impersonating a man.

-She, along with thousands of other women, were honored in the newly-dedicated Women in Military Service for America Memorial in October 1997.
+Along with thousands of other women, Walker was honored in the newly-dedicated Women in Military Service for America Memorial in October 1997.
 In World War II, a Liberty ship, the SS Mary Walker, was named for her and, in 1982, the U.S. Postal Service issued at 20 cent stamp in her honor.
 A medical facility in Oswego, New York is named in her honor, as well as a United States Army Reserve center in Walker, Michigan, and the Whitman-Walker Clinic in Washington, D.C.

 Civil War (main page)